Top 7 Benefits of IoT for Healthcare and Wellness

 IoT solutions in healthcare

-While a lot of IoT solutions for healthcare institutions are not yet widely used, there are already a few notable examples that can inspire healthcare professionals and motivate them to implement new technologies right here right now.
+While many IoT solutions for healthcare institutions are not yet widely used, there are already a few notable examples that can inspire healthcare professionals and motivate them to implement new technologies right here.

 1. Open APS-closed-loop insulin delivery

 Living with type 1 diabetes is challenging when it comes to handling day-to-day situations.
 Open APS (Artificial Pancreas System) uses CGM sensors to measure and adjust insulin levels.
-As soon as the levels of Blood Glucose skyrocket, it administers the insulin to the patient and the blood sugar levels are normalized.
+As soon as the blood glucose levels skyrocket, insulin is administered to the patient, and the blood sugar levels are normalized.

 The device manufacturer acknowledges, however, that APS is not a “set and forget” type of device.
-While a patient would still need to actively manage their diabetes, the monitoring will be way easier.
+While patients still need to manage their diabetes actively, the monitoring will be way easier.

 Based on this idea, our team developed a portable ECG measurement device for the improved quality of preventive cardio medicine.